voytas75/AzureOpenAI-PowerShell/AIPSTeam/README.md

   - `-NOLog`: Disables the logging functions.
   - `-LogFolder`: Specifies the folder where logs should be stored.
   - `-DeploymentChat`: Specifies the deployment chat environment variable for Azure OpenAI (default: retrieved from environment variable `PSAOAI_API_AZURE_OPENAI_CC_DEPLOYMENT` - [PSAOAI](https://github.com/voytas75/AzureOpenAI-PowerShell/tree/master/PSAOAI#powershell-azure-openai-psaoai-module)).
+  - `MaxTokens`: Specifies the maximum number of tokens to generate in the response.
+This parameter controls the length of the generated output.
+The default value is set within the script, but it can be overridden by the user if needed.

 ### Usage